openmediavault/openmediavault-docs/administration/access_rights_management.rst

 	- The user profile information (except password) is also stored in the internal |omv| database, along with the public keys.
 	- The grid shows information from internal database and also parses information from :file:`/etc/passwd` lines with a `UID` number higher than 1000.
 A user created in terminal is not in the internal database.
 This causes trouble with samba, as there is no user/password entry in the tdbsam file.
 Just click edit for the user, enter the same or new password, now the user has the linux and samba password synced.
-	- A user can log into the web interface to see their own profile information.
-Depending if the adminstrator has setup the username account to allow changes, they can change their password and mail account.
+	- A user can log into the |webui| to see their own profile information.
+Depending if the administrator has setup the username account to allow changes, they can change their password and mail account.
+	- A non-privileged user can become a |webui| administrator by adding them to the ``openmediavault-admin`` group.

 Import
 ^^^^^^